-Using a case scenario, Doing Business records the taxes and mandatory contributions that a mediumsize company must pay in a given year as well as measures of the administrative burden of paying taxes and contributions.
+Using a case scenario, Doing Business records the taxes and mandatory contributions that a mediumsize company must pay in a given year as well as measures of the administrative burden of paying taxes and contributions and dealing with postfiling processes.
 This case scenario uses a set of financial statements and assumptions about transactions made over the year.
-Information is also compiled on the frequency of filing and payments as well as time taken to comply with tax laws.
+Information is also compiled on the frequency of filing and payments, time taken to comply with tax laws, time taken to comply with the requirements of postfiling processes and time waiting for these processes to be completed.
 The ranking of economies on the ease of paying taxes is determined by sorting their distance to frontier scores on the ease of paying taxes.
-These scores are the simple average of the distance to frontier scores for each of the component indicators, with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax rate.
-All financial statement variables are proportional to 2012 income per capita.
-To make the data comparable across economies, several assumptions are used.
+These scores are the simple average of the distance to frontier scores for each of the four component indicators - number of tax payments. time, total tax rate and postfiling index - with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax rate.
+If both VAT (or GST) and corporate income tax apply, the postfiling index is the simple average of the distance to frontier scores for each of the four components: the time to comply with a VAT or GST refund, the time to obtain a VAT or GST refund, the time to comply with a corporate income tax audit and the time to complete a corporate income tax audit.
+If only VAT (or GST) or corporate income tax If onapplies, the postfiling index is the simple average of the scores for only the two components pertaining to the applicable tax.
+If neither VAT (or GST) nor corporate income tax